agama-project/agama/yastd/dbus_api.md

 There was discussion if it is better to use in API basic types enclosed in data structures or if we should enclose as much as possible data to own objects that have own properties and methods.
 We see advantages and disadvantages for both approaches.
-So we decide to use simple data for simple data like list of languages and for more complex data like storage configuratio use objects.
+So we decide to:

+- use simple data for simple data (like list of languages)
+- for more complex data (like storage configuration) use objects.

 We can revisit decision in future.
-For decision if it is simple or complex we decide for rule, that data should contain only one level of nesting of dict/struct.
+For decision if it is simple or complex we decide for rule, that data should contain *only one level of nesting of dict/struct*.
 So struct of structs or dictionary with dictionaries or structs should be prevented and instead use for that struct or dictionary object.

 ### Localization